aperkaz/yarn-workspaces-electron/README.md

 - Full TypeScript support.
 - Develop components in isolation using Storybook.
 - Store the fully-typed app state in Redux.
-- Interact with the backend through async message passing with `node-ipc`.
+- Interact with the electron-backend through async message passing with `node-ipc`.
 - Access to the `shared` module (through [yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/)).

-### Backend
+### Electron-backend

 **Stack**: [TypeScript](https://www.typescriptlang.org/) + [Node.js](https://nodejs.org/en/)

-The backend module is responsible for the business logic, and the integrations with external dependencies such as databases and REST APIs.
+The electron-backend module is responsible for the business logic, and the integrations with external dependencies such as databases and REST APIs.

 In develper mode, it runs withing an Electron render process (browser window), and in production it runs as a separate node.js process (forked from the electron node.js verion).

+This module also contains the electron code required to build and package the starter into a cross-platform

 Main features: